tf63/vscode-layout-manager/README.md

-# tf63-sample-extension README
+# layout-manager README

-This is the README for your extension "tf63-sample-extension".
+This is the README for your extension "layout-manager".
 After writing up a brief description, we recommend including the following sections.

 ## Features